 General Purpose: To inform, encourage and provide opportunities for parent and community members to be involved in the planning and evaluation of the school’s instructional program and quality improvement processes, and provide required community and Board level oversight and accountability for the academic program.
-The committee is commissioned by and responsible to the Board to assume the primary responsibility for working with the ELT to define academic excellence, ensure that all Board members know the charter promises that were made to the community and the authorizer and to devise clear and consistent measures to monitor these goals.
+The committee is commissioned by and responsible to the Board to assume the primary responsibility for working with the Executive Director to define academic excellence, ensure that all Board members know the charter promises that were made to the community and the authorizer and to devise clear and consistent measures to monitor these goals.
 (This committee description is based in part on the requirements of Colorado Revised Statute (C.R.S.)
 22-11-401 and 402.)

 Appointments and Composition of Committee: